kkan0615/kkan0615.github.io/_posts/2022-09-24-what-differnet-attribute-property-in-js.md

 ---
 ---
 # Overview
+The terms attribute and property can be confusing in HTML.
 You can test all the codes on [playground](https://playcode.io/javascript).

-# Property
+# Attribute vs Property
+## Attribute
+- Defined by HTML. (related to HTML)
+- Attribute value can not be changed.
+- Attributes initialize DOM properties when the browser parses the HTML to generate DOM objects for HTML tags.
+- referring to additional information of an object.
+- Attribute update the property synchronously.

+## Property
-- Defined by the DOM
+- Defined by the DOM. (related to DOM)
 - Property value can be changed after it's initialized
 - describing the characteristics of an object.
--
-# Attribute
-- Defined by HTML
-- Attribute value can not be changed
-- Attributes initialize DOM properties when the browser parses the HTML to generate DOM objects for HTML tags.
-- referring to additional information of an object.
+- Property change does not affect the attribute.

 # See more with code